chrishavlin/yt_velmodel_vis/README.md

 # yt_velmodel_vis
 yt visualizations of seismic velocity models

-# dependencies:
-the yt package (https://yt-project.org) is required.

-`geopandas` is also required.
-It has a number of dependencies itself including `pandas` and `shapely`, so easiest to install with pip or conda.

-* For conda: `conda install geopandas`
-* For pip: `pip install geopandas`

 # setting up yt_velmodel_vis

 After you have the above dependencies installed, you can install this package in two steps: